Tábor: Sport

-After the 2019–20 season, the local football club FC MAS Táborsko was promoted into the second-level Czech National Football League.
+The local football club FC Silon Táborsko plays in the second-level Czech National Football League.

 Tábor is also equipped with a winter stadium.
-The local ice hockey club, HC Tábor, plays in the third-level ice hockey league.
+The local ice hockey club, HC Tábor, plays in the second-level ice hockey league.

 Other sport facilities in Tábor include a swimming pool and the Komora sports complex.

 The town hosts Cyklokros Tábor, an annual cyclo-cross race that is part of the UCI Cyclo-cross World Cup.

 Sights

 Though a large part of the ancient fortifications has been demolished, Tábor still preserves many memorials of its past fame.
-The historical centre is formed by Žižkovo Square and adjacent streets, and is delimited by remains of the town walls.
+The historical centre is formed by Žižka Square and adjacent streets, and is delimited by remains of the town walls.
 Only very narrow streets lead to it; this rendered the approach to the square more difficult in times of war.
 Many architecturally valuable burgher houses decorated by frescos, sgraffiti and gables are preserved, and represent almost all architectural styles.

+Tábor is rich in monuments.
+There are four monuments, protected as national cultural monuments: Old Town Hall, Kotnov Castle with the Bechyně Gate, the monastery in Tábor-Klokoty with the Church of the Assumption of the Virgin Mary, and the Altar Wings of Roudníky in the Hussite Museum.

 Town fortifications

-Major parts of the town fortifications, including the Kotnov Tower and the Bechyňská Gate near the tower, still exist.
-Kotnov Tower is the remains of a stone castle which was documented in 1370.
-It is a landmark on the town's skyline, and today it serves as an observation tower.
+The Kotnov Castle was probably founded at the end of the 13th century and was first documented in 1370.
+It was rebuilt into a brewery in the 16th century.
+The current appearance of the castle is the result of modifications made after 1860.
+Major parts of the town fortifications, including the Kotnov Tower and the Bechyně Gate near the tower, still exist.
+Kotnov Tower is a landmark on the town's skyline, and today it serves as an observation tower.

 A labyrinth of tunnels lies under the houses and streets.
 The townspeople dug cellars under their houses, and these were subsequently interconnected; an approximately 500 m-long section of the tunnel system is open to the public and is a part of the Hussite Museum.